 “When learning occurs, neurochemical communication between neurons is facilitated, in other words a neural network is gradually established.
 Exposure to unfamiliar speech sounds is initially registered by the brain as undifferentiated neural activity.
 As exposure continues, the listener (and the brain) learns to differentiate among different sounds and even among short sequences of sounds that correspond to words or parts of words…”

-Nowadays, I read the text of whatever I am listening to on my mobile device.
-This allows me to access an online dictionary and create my own database of words and phrases for review in a variety of ways.
-This acquisition of words and phrases, encountered in my listening and reading, is my key measurable goal as I grow in a language.
+I can read the text of whatever I am listening to on my mobile device.
+This allows me to access an online dictionary and create my own database of words and phrases for review in a variety of ways on LingQ.
+The acquisition of words and phrases, encountered in my listening and reading, is my key measurable goal as I grow in a language.

 New words in a language at first seem strange and confusingly similar to each other.
 However, by staying with simple content, where common words appear often in different contexts, these words eventually start to stick.
-I usually associate the new words and phrases with episodes where I have heard them.
-The more associations I can attach to a word or phrase, the easier it is to remember.
+I associate the new words and phrases with specific contexts where I have heard them.
+The more associations I can attach to a word or phrase, the easier they become to remember.

 I don’t speak much at first.
 I have so few words and don’t yet understand very well.
 I practice repeating words and phrases out loud to myself, in a haphazard manner.
 I don’t worry about pronunciation.
 That will be easier to work on once my brain gets better at distinguishing the sounds.

-I might speak a little, just for fun, to try out what I have learned.
+At some point I may speak a little, just for fun, to try out what I have learned.
 I can easily find a native speaker tutor or language exchange partner via the Internet.
-I don’t got to classrooms, since I don’t want to be confused by other non-native speakers.
+I don’t go to classrooms, since I don’t want to be confused by other non-native speakers.